 Keep your product fresh with regular feature adoption tracking

-And remember that even the feature adoption rate only gives you so much information.
-Check on a feature’s performance at every stage of the funnel.
+Your feature adoption rate will constantly change, so it’s important to regularly monitor it.
+Remember: your feature adoption rate only gives a limited view into how your entire product is performing.
+Check on a feature’s performance at every stage of the funnel to create an impactful product experience.
 Use that information to pivot if adoption is decreasing, or stick with what’s working if users just can’t get enough.